OzanYasin/Book-App/README.md

 ```

 We created our frontend application and that is our public assets.
 So, we use express static (in server.js) to serve them as our public assets.
-By doing that, we can use our app on localhost:5000
+By doing that, app can be used on localhost:5000

 ### Contributers